vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[10]text-tracks/page.md

 {% code_snippet name="add-track" /%}

-There are a few things to keep in mind:

-- Text tracks will not load until media can load (see [loading guide](docs/player/core-concepts/loading#loading-strategies)) and the `mode` is set to `showing` or `hidden`.
+👉 Do note, text tracks will not load until media can load (see [loading guide](docs/player/core-concepts/loading#loading-strategies)) and the `mode` is set to `showing` or `hidden`.
-- Text tracks will be cleared on source or provider change.

 ### Remove Tracks

-Text tracks can be removed like so:
+Text tracks can be dynamically removed from the DOM, or via JS like so:

 ```ts
 player.textTracks.remove(track);